 Staff will be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
-Whilst SCHOOL NAME recognises that only appropriately trained professionals can diagnose mental health problems; staff are able to make day to day observations of children and identify such behaviour that may suggest they are experiencing a mental health problem or be at risk of developing one.
+WhilstSt Mary and St Joseph's School recognises that only appropriately trained professionals can diagnose mental health problems; staff are able to make day to day observations of children and identify such behaviour that may suggest they are experiencing a mental health problem or be at risk of developing one.

 If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken by speaking to the designated safeguarding lead or a deputy.
-SCHOOL TO EXPLAIN HOW THIS IS TO BE DONE IN THIS SCHOOL

 How traumatic Adverse Childhood Experiences (ACEs), including experiences of abuse and neglect can impact on a child's mental health, behaviour and education through to adolescence and adulthood will be covered in safeguarding awareness training and updates.
 If staff have a mental health concern about a child that is also a safeguarding concern they will share this with the DSL or deputy.
 (Adverse Childhood Experiences (ACEs) encompass various forms of physical and emotional abuse, neglect and household dysfunction experienced in childhood.
-ACEs have been linked to premature death as well as to various health conditions, including mental health issues) SCHOOL TO REVIEW, ADD AND AMEND TO REFLECT ITS LA/LOCAL ARRANGEMENTS.
+ACEs have been linked to premature death as well as to various health conditions, including mental health issues)